cmfox05/Pong/README.md

 # Pong
 A Pong clone made with SDL.

-- Scroll to move the player's paddle.
+- Scroll to move the player's paddle (left side).